rungulus/Bucket/README.md

 brainrot for free!

 ## installation
-you need python and node.js! i'm really dumb and pip wasnt working so deal!
+you need python and node.js! i'm really dumb and pip wasnt working so deal with it!

 once you got that, just clone this repo locally